 Transformation challenges create a sense of community amongst people who are trying to achieve similar fitness goals.
 Try signing up for one and enjoy the process of entering and meeting new people.
 It also gives you something to work towards that is more tangible as there’s usually some kind of cash prize.

 Being someone that does a lot of cardio, you may feel constricted in the walls of a gym, so why not try a session outside?
 Again, this one is about trying to keep things fun and exciting to prevent you from feeling bored, which often leads to a huge lack of motivation.
 Who knows, you may actually prefer to workout outdoors altogether.

 7. Visualize Success

 Always keep in mind what it is that your goals are.
-A lot of the time when you feel as though you have lost motivation, it is because you haven’t been visualising what you want to achieve.
+A lot of the time when you feel as though you have lost motivation, it is because you haven’t been visualizing what you want to achieve.
 Specifically, think about where you want to be further down the line.
-You can do this by putting yourself in a quiet environment and imagine what it would feel like to reach your goal.
-Try to visualise as many little details as you possibly can to make it seem realistic.
+You can do this by putting yourself in a quiet environment and imagining what it would feel like to reach your goal.
+Try to visualize as many little details as you possibly can to make it seem realistic.